ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 **main_test.bal**

- 1. This test stubs the behavior of the `get` function to return a specific value function
+ 1. This test stubs the behavior of the `get` function to return a specific value function.

 ```ballerina
 import ballerina/test;